-The Remote Access VPN Deployment Guide focuses on provisioning the network to provide remote access (RA) services.
-The deployment includes VPN access as part of the Internet edge firewalls as well as the ability to deploy RA VPN services on separate dedicated devices.
+The Remote Access VPN Deployment Guide and Remote Mobile Access Deployment Guide focus on provisioning the network to provide remoteaccess (RA) services.
+The deployments include VPN access as part of the Internet edge firewalls as well as the ability to deploy RA VPN services on separate dedicated devices.
+The Web Security Using Cisco WSA Deployment Guide covers deploying the Cisco Web Security Appliance for clients accessing the Internet.
+This covers protection from malware and viruses as well as acceptable use controls for what sites are appropriate to be visited.

-The Web Security Using WSA Deployment Guide covers deploying the Cisco Web Security Appliance for clients accessing the Internet.
+The Cloud Web Security Using Cisco ASA Deployment Guide covers deploying Cisco Cloud Web Security for clients accessing the Internet.
 This covers protection from malware and viruses as well as acceptable use controls for what sites are appropriate to be visited.

-The Email Security Using ESA Deployment Guide covers deployment of the Email Security Appliance in order to provide protection for the organization's email system.
+The Email Security Using Cisco ESA Deployment Guide covers deployment of the Cisco Email Security Appliance in order to help provide protection for the organization's email system.
 Inspection of inbound emails for spam and malicious content is the focus of the deployment.
-It also covers adding an email demilitarized zone (DMZ) to the Internet Firewall to increase the overall security.
+It also covers adding an email demilitarized zone (DMZ) to the Internet firewall in order to increase the overall security.